Taklamakan Desert: In popular culture

 The desert is the main setting for Chinese film series Painted Skin and Painted Skin: The Resurrection.
 The Chinese TV series Candle in the Tomb is mostly spent in this desert as they are searching for the Niya ruins.

 The issue No. 39 Soft Places of Neil Gaiman's The Sandman takes place in the desert, when Marco Polo gets lost in the desert.

 A portion of the Korean quasi-historical TV drama series Queen Seondeok takes place in the Taklamakan Desert.
 Sohwa escapes from Silla with baby Deokman and raises her in the desert.
 As a teenager, Deokman returns to Silla and uses the knowledge and experience gained from life among international traders in the Taklamakan trading centers to gain the throne of Silla.

 The desert is showcased in the Japanese animation Mobile Suit Gundam 00, set in the year 2307.
 On the series, the Taklamakan Desert is the setting of a large-scale military joint operation performed by all the world's blocks of power, and interdicted by the paramilitary organization Celestial Being.

+In Philip Pullman's The Book of Dust trilogy, the Taklamakan Desert appears in a parallel version named the Karamakan Desert.